-PART VI: REPORTING REQUIREMENTS FOR CHILDREN WITH ELEVATED BLOOD LEAD LEVEL
+PART VI: REPORTING REQUIREMENTS FOR CHILDREN WITH ENVIRONMENTAL INTERVENTION BLOOD LEAD LEVEL

 16-VI.A.
-REPORTING REQUIREMENTS [24 CFR 35.1130(e); Notice PIH 2017-13]
+REPORTING REQUIREMENTS [24 CFR 35.1130(e)]

-The PHA has certain responsibilities relative to children with elevated blood lead levels that are living in public housing.
+The PHA has certain responsibilities relative to children with environmental intervention blood lead levels that are living in public housing.

-The PHA must report the name and address of a child identified as having an elevated blood lead level (EBLL) to the public health department within five business days of being so notified by any other medical health care professional.
-The PHA must also report each known case of a child with an EBLL to the HUD field office.
+The PHA must report the name and address of a child identified as having an environmental intervention blood lead level to the public health department within 5 business days of being so notified by any other medical health care professional.
+The PHA must also report each known case of a child with an environmental intervention blood lead level to the HUD field office.

-The SDHC will provide the public health department written notice of the name and address of any child identified as having an elevated blood lead level.
+The SDHC will provide the public health department written notice of the name and address of any child identified as having an environmental intervention blood lead level.

-The SDHC will provide written notice of each known case of a child with an EBLL to the HUD field office, and to HUD's Office of Lead Hazard Control (OLHCHH), within five business days of receiving the information.
+The SDHC will provide written notice of each known case of a child with an environmental intervention blood level to the HUD field office within 5 business days of receiving the information.